-Jennifer Kathleen Phillips was born in the fifties in New Zealand.
-At present she is an artist, writer, teacher, webmaster, song writer and poet.
+Jennifer Kathleen Phillips was born in the fifties in New Zealand, but now resides in Australia and is also an Australian citizen.
+At present she is an artist, teacher, webmaster, song writer and poet.
 She was 12 years old when she wrote her first poem.
 She was encouraged by a family friend to publish it, which she did.

 It was published in the children's section of the "Wellington Evening Post" (view).
 Subsequently she had a number of poems, stories and art works published in magazines, news papers, on the radio and internet.

 At the age of 13 she shifted to Australia where she continued to publish her poems in newspapers and magazines. (link)

 She returned to New Zealand and studied at teachers college majoring in Art and maths.
 She has since taught a variety of subjects to all ages in a vaietry of settings Preschool, Kindergarten, Primary School, High School, College and Adults, teaching individual private lessons as well as groups and classes and giving lectures.

 She was the only Hawkes Bay poet to receive a prize in the "Rod McKuen Poetry Competition" (1975) and her poem "Nothing is hidden" was read on Hawkes Bay Radio (view).
 While in Hawkes Bay along with others, she read her poetry at some of the monthly meetings at the "Cat 'n Fiddle Pub" in Hastings.

 In 1983 she published her first book of poetry "In His Time."
 She has since published 3 more containing a range of her poems, songs and artworks. (view)